bible-technology/scripture-burrito-store-js/README.md

 # scripture-burrito-store-js

-A Javascript implementation of the Scripture Burrito processing model.
+A Javascript implementation of a [Scripture Burrito](http://burrito.bible) processing model.

 ## Project Structure